nalaseivad/captainginja.github.io/_posts/2017-11-29-on-floating-point-2.md

 [MIPS](https://en.wikipedia.org/wiki/Instructions_per_second)) than any of the contemporary games consoles and that was what made it appealing as a target platform for a 3D game.
-The nature of the segmented memory model that DOS imposed (as a consequence of being tied to [Real Mode](https://en.wikipedia.org/wiki/Real_mode) on the 386), the architecture of the VGA graphics card and the lack of hardware floating point on the 386 presented lots of challenges to the project and the strategies that Carmack and co. came up with to make it all work are ingenius and very interesting.
+The nature of the segmented memory model that DOS imposed (as a consequence of being tied to [Real Mode](https://en.wikipedia.org/wiki/Real_mode) on the 386), the architecture of the VGA graphics card and the lack of hardware floating point on the 386 presented lots of challenges to the project, and the strategies that Carmack and co. came up with to make it all work are ingenius and very interesting.
 It's a good read ... for those of a more geeky persuasion anyway.
 People like me, and - I suppose - you too dear reader.

 All this is very interesting but not really the subject of this blog post.
 This post is a follow up to a